rezavai92/bitcode-test/README.md

 ### Workflow

-  This app consists of total 8 components.
+  This app consists of total 9 components.
 They are

+  * App Component : It is actually the mother component that holds the all other components .
+  * AppContextPorivder : This component is implemented to enable the context API feature .
+A context api is a good choice for keeping state in a central component in order to serve them to the consumer component.
+For exmaple , accesstoken is such an state that most of the components will need it if there is an api call and it needs the accessToken. keeping such common state into a central component gives much more flexibility. remembering who is       signed in now during the whole app life cycle is another vital state that should be stored into a central component.

-  * Login Component : It deals with user login
+  * Login Component : It deals with user login .
+After successful login, the received accestoken and  signed in user is saved into the cookie.
   * Home Component  : It holds the all the contents that are supposed to be presented in home route.
   * Layout Component : It holds the base layout for the app .like navbar, main content , footer e.t.c.
   * Navbar Component  : It consists of the common navigation for the app .